Skip to Main Content

 Bankrate insight

-When applying for a short-term business loan, lenders, including traditional banks and online loan providers, often require a personal guarantee from the business owner.
-This means the business owner will be personally responsible for paying back the loan if the business defaults.
+Lenders, including traditional banks and online loan providers, often require a personal guarantee from the business owner when applying for a short-term business loan.
+This guarantee means the business owner will be personally responsible for paying back the loan if the business defaults.
 Personal guarantees can apply to both secured and unsecured loans.

 How does a lender use annual revenue to determine business loan eligibility?

-Consistent revenue is a key metric used to determine the ability to repay a short-term business loan.
+Consistent revenue is a key business loan requirement.
 Banks and credit unions typically require at least $250,000 a year, while online lenders may only require $100,000 for a conventional business loan.

 Traditional funding options will prioritize revenue and profitability figures on balance sheets and tax returns.
 A good debt service coverage ratio also increases the likelihood of loan approval.
 This ratio compares available operating income with current debt obligations.